andyrutkowski/-inbetween/WritingProject.md

 Agnes do you sit with It or with Thou?
 Do you see a difference?

-You too speak of the inner and the outer mind.
+You to speak of the inner and the outer mind.
 I speak of relation.
 The I that says “It” is not the same I that says “Thou.”
 When I say “It,” I experience, I measure, I use.
 The world becomes an object among objects.
 Necessary, yes — but partial.